bimasenaputra/search-engine/README.md

 You can change the ranking strategy by editing search.py.

 **Important for DPR reranking**

-Before using DPR reranking, make sure you have internet connection to download pre-trained model.
+Before using DPR reranking, make sure you have internet connection to download the pre-trained model.
 If you want to use or finetune your own model, you can utilize squad_to_dpr.py which convert your dataset from SQuAD format to DPR format.

 ### 📋 Evaluation
 `Under construction`

 Currently it is written in bonus.txt & evaluasi.txt.